Real $K$-Theory for $C^*$-Algebras: Just the Facts: Homotopy Constructions

-is said to {\it{split}} if there is a map $i: C \to B$ in the category such that $pi = id$.
+Then $\pi : \mathcal{T}\sr \to \RR $ is a homotopy equivalence with homotopy inverse $\iota : \RR \to \mathcal{T}\sr $ the inclusion of the identity.
+Thus there is a split short exact sequence\footnote{A short exact sequence is said to {\emph{split}} if there is a map $i: C \to B$ in the category such that $pi = \id$.
 This implies that there is an isomorphism $B \cong A\oplus C$.
 Sequences need not split: for example, the short exact sequence of abelian groups

 doesn't split: $\ZZ$ is NOT isomorphic to $\ZZ \oplus \ZZ _2 $. }

 with $\pi $ a homotopy equivalence.
 Further, for any real $C^*$-algebra $A$, there is a split short exact sequence

 with $\pi \otimes 1$ a homotopy equivalence. \end{Thm}